4GeeksAcademy/python-lists-loops-programming-exercises/exercises/06-forEach_loop/README.md

 # `06` ForEach loop

-It is possible to traverse a list using a `for` loop.
-You have to specify what to do on each iteration of the loop.
+It is possible to traverse a list using a `for` loop, also specifying what to do on each iteration of the loop.

 ## 📝 Instructions: